yonahforst/invitation/README.md

 Invitation includes a simple `invitations#new` view which accepts an email address for a user to invite.

-When the form is submitted, [invites#create](app/controllers/invitation/invites_controller.rb) will build an [invite](app/models/invite.rb) to track the invitation.
+When the form is submitted, [invites#create](app/controllers/invitation/invites_controller.rb) will create an [invite](app/models/invite.rb) to track the invitation.
 An email is then sent:

 * a new user is emailed a link to your user registration page as set in [configuration], with a secure invitation link that will be used to 'claim' the invitation when the new user registers

-* existing users are sent an email notifying them that they've been added to the resource
+* an existing user is emailed a notification to tell them that they've been added to the resource

-## Extend or Override
+## Overriding Invitation

 ### Views